project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/185-boris-spassky-on-building-the-biggest-organic-almond-farm-in-france-and-making-it-investable.md

 ---
-title: 185 Boris Spassky on building the biggest organic almond farm in France and making it investable
+title: 185 Boris Spassky On Building The Biggest Organic Almond Farm In France And Making It Investable
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-09-20)